spencertipping/tau/doc/utf9.md

 This is a way to pass around `struct` instances that are encoded with native-endianness and alignment.
 You can `Sc<type*>(i9)` to decode them.

 `struct`s in UTF9 have no type tagging; it's assumed that all participants know which C++ type they map to.
 This means they have minimal overhead, just the control-byte + size prefix.

+### Frames
+If you're storing a UTF9 datastream someplace where its type is not known by default, it should begin with a frame.
+Because the frame byte always takes the form `11111___`, it is illegal in UTF-8 -- which quickly marks the data as binary.

+**TODO:** frame spec